 The above publications complement Estyn’s report Learner resilience - building resilience in primary schools, secondary schools and pupil referral units.
 The report recognises the vital role that schools and settings have in supporting the mental health in building resilience of children and young people.
 The report may help education providers in considering relevant approaches.

 The Education Endowment Foundation has produced guidance on Special Educational Needs in Mainstream Schools.
-The guidance aligns well with the Welsh Government’s ambition for inclusive education and Education in Wales: Our national mission, Action plan 2017–21.
+The guidance aligns well with the Welsh Government’s ambition for inclusive education and Education in Wales: Our national mission, Action plan 2017 to 2021.
 The report states very clearly that ‘learners with SEN have the greatest need for excellent teaching and are entitled to provision that supports achievement at and enjoyment of school’.

 The guidance provides useful materials on engagement with parents/carers, SEN misconceptions, high-quality teaching, and plotting overlapping needs.